Marathon County Public Library

-The Marathon County Public Library (MCPL) is a consolidated county library with nine locations in Marathon County, Wisconsin, U.S.A.
+The Marathon County Public Library (MCPL) is a consolidated county library with nine locations in Marathon County, Wisconsin, United States.
 Its headquarters are in Wausau.
 The library has its origins in the Wausau Free Public Library, which was founded in April 1907.

 Overview

 The Marathon County Public Library's headquarters, sometimes called simply the "Wausau library," is located at 300 North First Street in Wausau.
 MCPL has branches in Athens, Edgar, Hatley, Marathon City, Mosinee, Rothschild, Spencer, and Stratford.
 As of 2019, it served a population of 135,692, with 74,268 active library card-holders in Marathon County alone.
 Its collection contains 313,008 books, 29,703 audio and video materials, 607 magazine and newspaper titles in print, access to thousands of magazines and newspapers electronically, and 247 art prints.

 The Marathon County Public Library operates in cooperation with the Wisconsin Valley Library Service (WVLS), a state library system of 25 public libraries and more than 200 non-public libraries.